younaman/Serverless-tools/README.md

-# Cloud Application Scanning Tools
+# Cloud Privilege Escalation Path Scanner

-This repository contains two scanning tools designed for analyzing applications in cloud environments:
+This repository contains two scanning tools designed for auditing privilege escalation risks in cloud environments:

 - **`aws_escalate.py`**: A scanning tool for AWS accounts.
 - **`aliyun_escalate.py`**: A scanning tool for Aliyun accounts.

+Both scripts enumerate roles and function compute resources, analyze their permissions, and detect possible privilege escalation paths, including cross-account contamination scenarios.

 These tools are in the early stages of development and serve as a proof-of-concept (PoC).
 Below are the detailed instructions for using each tool.

+## **Features**
+- Enumerate all roles and their attached policies.
+- Enumerate all Function Compute (FC/Lambda) services and functions, and map their effective roles.
+- Analyze and output confirmed and potential privilege escalation paths.
+- Simulate cross-account contamination scenarios and output detailed attack paths.
+- Output function-based attack paths and sensitive permission locations.

 ---